-• Competence: The stipulation of meaningful and practical standards and requirements for safe geological disposal of radioactive waste requires a high level of expertise and experience.
+- Competence: The stipulation of meaningful and practical standards and requirements for safe geological disposal of radioactive waste requires a high level of expertise and experience.
 The critical review of the safety case, which is usually the responsibility of the regulator or the supervisory body, requires the know-how and expertise of peers, i.e., of specialists having a similar level of expertise to the implementers.
 Both the standards and the safety case will undergo changes over the time that is associated with repository development.
-Research helps to acquire and maintain the necessary in-house competence, including access to the scientific community.

-Another issue the regulator needs to consider is the qualification of its workforce.
+Research helps to acquire and maintain the necessary in-house competence, including access to the scientific community. - Another issue the regulator needs to consider is the qualification of its workforce.
 In order to recruit talented scientists it is important for the regulator to offer attractive jobs and working conditions.
-Most young scientists will find it attractive to work for an employer who undertakes demanding research projects in which they can be actively involved.

-• Independence: The regulator sets the standards and requirements for safe geological disposal, and reviews the safety case.
+Most young scientists will find it attractive to work for an employer who undertakes demanding research projects in which they can be involved actively. - Independence: The regulator sets the standards and requirements for safe geological disposal, and reviews the safety case.
 The regulator's review needs to be distinct and separate from the implementer's development of the safety case.
-Therefore, it is important that the regulator is entirely and truly independent of the implementer - this, in fact, is the key to credibility.
-At the same time, independent research contributes to better decisions.
-In many ways, regulatory sponsored research helps to identify the issues most importance to safety, to improve the quality of regulation by providing in-depth understanding of safety cases, to identify problems before they become significant safety or regulatory concerns as well as for more timely regulatory decisions.
-Past experience, including the reactor area, shows that the safety research sponsored by the regulatory and supervisory bodies has contributed to improved safety.
-The stakeholders must be convinced of the independence of the regulator.
-Certain stakeholders may acknowledge the R&D work performed or managed by the regulator as "independent research".

-• Confidence: Public confidence is of key importance when complex issues are at stake.
+Therefore, it is important that the regulator is entirely and truly independent of the implementer this, in fact, is the key to credibility.
+In many ways, regulatory sponsored research helps to identify the issues most importance to safety, to improve the quality of regulation by providing in-depth understanding of safety cases, to identify problems before they become significant safety or regulatory concerns as well as for more timely regulatory decisions. - Confidence: Public confidence is of key importance when complex issues are at stake.
 The public wants and needs a competent and independent regulator.
-To the extent that research helps to acquire and maintain competence and independence, it also contributes to the stakeholders' confidence in the regulator.
-Maintaining public confidence requires, however, regular interactions of the regulator with all stakeholders, including appearances in public.
+To the extent that research helps to acquire and maintain competence and independence, it also contributes to the stakeholders'

+confidence in the regulator.
+Maintaining public confidence requires, in addition, regular interactions of the regulator with all stakeholders, including appearances in public.
-Further Issues

-There may be further reasons why the regulator may carry out its own R&D projects, among which is the verification of key safety issues or the investigation of topics not addressed by the implementer, i.e., to fill scientific gaps.
-But there are different views on whether or not it is the duty of the regulator to carry out such complementary work.
+Additional observations

+In principle, the research conducted by the implementer/waste producers has to cover all the scientific aspects needed to demonstrate the safety of the repository.
+The implementer, like the regulator, may also use results from external research conducted by academic or other research institutes.
+The R&D programme conducted by the regulatory body should aim not at "filling gaps in science" but at investigating some specific issues where alternative methods/analyses are required to inform regulatory decision.
+Additionally, there may be a case for the regulator to initiate research in new areas that may have been overlooked by the implementer in order to check and show their potential importance.
+The implementer should then take over the initiative.
+There are, however, differing views amongst regulators on whether or not it is the duty of the regulator to carry out such complementary work.

-A further issue is the source of the budget from which research for regulatory purposes should be funded.
+Another issue is the source of the budget from which research for regulatory purposes should be funded.
 Frequent sources of funding are the waste producers and the national budgets.
 National budgets are usually more restricted and less flexible than funds from the waste producers.